 - the interactions between gender and debt;

-- institutional change;
+- governance and institutional change;

-- citizenship; and
+- gender and trade;

 - Dr Sherilyn MacGregor specialises in the interdisciplinary field of gender and environmental politics.
 Her research explores themes of environmental unsustainability, gender inequality, and theories and practices of citizenship.
 It critically questions power relations, environmental and social justice, the gendered divisions of labour and responsibility, and strategies for eco-political transformation in affluent societies.

 - Adrienne Roberts' research interests are in the area of feminist international political economy, where she has a particular focus on the gendered relations of finance, debt, development, and trade.
 She also researches neoliberal and corporate-driven gender equality initiatives, namely in the areas of financial inclusion, entrepreneurship, and trade.

 - Prof. Georgina Waylen's main research interests lie in the fields of comparative politics/political economy.
 With a focus on gender and politics, international political economy, transitions to democracy, and governance and institutions.

 - Dr Silke Trommer's research interests focus on the politics of global trade, global governance, development, and social movements in the international political economy.
 One current line of inquiry investigates ongoing global economic policy initiatives to mitigate the gender-differential impacts of trade.

 - David Alderson is particularly interested in the relations between neoliberalism, gender and sexuality.
 He is currently working on a book that focuses on what is sometimes termed 'post-gay culture'.
 He is interested in the contradictory usages of these terms, the tensions between the usages, but also in the complex ways they relate to the marketisation of sexuality.